 The first option is renting a car.
 Driving to Uxmal from Merida is fairly straightforward.
 It takes about an hour’s drive, and the road is well maintained and easy to navigate.
 Take Route 261 out of Merida, and use your GPS to head south to the ruins at Uxmal.

 Driving means you’ll have the flexibility and freedom to stop along the way (especially convenient if you want to see the Ruta Pu’uc), and choose when you want to return after exploring the ruins.
-Parking is also easy, with a parking lot located in front of the entrance to the sight (parking costs MXN 30, which is just $1.50 USD).
+Parking is also easy, with a parking lot located in front of the entrance to the site.

 Check out the prices of car rental in Mexico here.

 The bus timetable is simple to understand and buying a ticket is straightforward.
-The journey takes an hour and a half and costs MXN 75 (less than $4 USD).
+The journey takes an hour and a half and is very budget friendly.
 When you’ve had enough of exploring the site, you’ll need to wait on the opposite side of the road to where the bus dropped you off – there’s no bus stop, and the bus can be delayed, so you’ll have to be patient.

 Otherwise, you can get a taxi to Uxmal from Merida and back.
 Using a taxi is probably one of the most expensive ways to get there.
-Taking around an hour and costing MXN 2000 (around $100) roundtrip, if you’re not worried about your budget then this could be the most hassle-free option – make sure to arrange for the taxi to wait for you to bring you back to town.
+Taking around an hour, if you’re not worried about your budget then this could be the most hassle-free option – make sure to arrange for the taxi to wait for you to bring you back to town.

 By guided tour